MICHELLEWAIRIMU04/GroupTracker/README.md

-# Group Activity Tracker - Next.js Application
+# Group TrackEm - Next.js Application

 A comprehensive web application for tracking group activities and contributions, built with Next.js and deployed on Vercel.